rcy/tools-docs/tools/graphql-server/subscriptions.md

 });
 ```

-Next - you need to create `SubscriptionsServer` to handle the network connection.
-We will use WebSocket transport in this example, from `subscriptions-transport-ws`:
+Next you need to create `SubscriptionsServer` to handle the network connection.
+We will use the WebSocket transport from `subscriptions-transport-ws` here:

 ```js
 import { createServer } from 'http';